 How we test the best headphones for cycling

-We get objective measurements through various tests with our Bruel & Kjaer 5218.
+With our Bruel & Kjaer 5218, we obtain objective measurements through various tests.
 We specifically test the isolation, frequency response, and battery life of earbuds and headphones.

-These simple tests cover the main concerns around wireless earphones, but the results aren’t gospel.
-Battery life will vary on volume level and what features you enable.
+These simple tests cover the main concerns about wireless earphones, but the results aren’t gospel.
+Battery life will vary depending on the volume level and the features you enable.

 Likewise, isolation performance and frequency response depend on getting a good seal around your ears or at your ear canals.
 If you have trouble fitting earbuds, you may need third-party ear tips.